Indochina Link Vietnam

 Due Diligence Red Flags

-Share acquisitions transfer all historical liabilities to the buyer.
+Share acquisitions transfer all historical liabilities straight to the buyer.
 These issues consistently delay or kill FDI deals in Vietnam:

 Post-Acquisition Integration